alexjvr1/Velocity2020/03a_Variants&Filtering_2021.md

 #4.
 Minimum depth of 2 (i.e. remove loci with lower than mean 2x depth)

-#5.
-Remove all loci genotyped in <50% of individuals in each population

 vcftools --vcf LR75.step2.recode.vcf --max-meanDP 10 --minDP 2 --max-missing 0.5 --recode --recode-INFO-all --out LR75.step3